BabakHemmatian/Illinois_Social_Attitudes/README.md

 If the social-psychological labels provided alongside ISAAC work well for your use case, you can apply ```label``` resources to generate them for your new corpus.

 ### Training Location Model
-The ```train_location``` resource can be used to train a Dirichlet-multinomial model for estimating user location from Reddit history (word usage, subreddits and timestamps).
-Note that using this resource requires ```jsonl``` files that contain word use, subreddit and timestamp frequencies for users with labeled location, identified in a separate ```csv``` file.
+The ```train_location``` resource can be used to train a weighted mixture of logistic regressions for estimating user location from Reddit history (word usage, subreddits and timestamps).
+Note that using this resource requires ```jsonl``` files that contain word use, subreddit and timestamp frequencies for users, as well as user labels identified in a separate ```csv``` file.
 Due to data security considerations, we do not provide the data files used for training our own model.
-If you would like more information about how the files should be formatted for a model that you are training, please reach out to the repository owner.
+If you would like more information about how the files should be formatted for a model that you are training, please write to [Babak Hemmatian, Ph.D.](mailto:babak.hemmatian@gmail.com).